School Budget Vote

 Q: Do I need to register to vote?

 A: Voter registration is required.
 If you are registered with the county for general elections, you are automatically registered for school elections.
-A school budget vote registration day is also set annually for a date in May from 1-7 p.m. in the Queensbury High School lobby (May 7, 2018).
+A school budget vote registration day is also set annually for a date in May from 1-7 p.m. in the Queensbury High School lobby (May 13, 2019).
 Proof of residency is required.
+Find out if you are registered to vote.

 Q: How much of the budget do residents vote on?